Georgia sheriff investigates jailers shown punching detainee

 Federal authorities looked into the charges against Hobbs in Georgia to determine whether he had violated his probation stemming from his 2014 guilty plea to a charge of conspiracy to commit bank and wire fraud, according to court records.

 A judge’s order Oct.
 20 said a probation officer testified that Hobbs had “punched one deputy in the face while punching another deputy in the side of the head.
 One deputy sustained a bruised eye and a broken hand as a result of the incident.”
+It also noted that Hobbs was punched in the head and that the probation officer was “unaware of the exact sequence of events.”

 It’s unclear on the video recordings to what extent Hobbs fought the jailers.
 In most of the video Hobbs is either obscured by the guards surrounding him or is out of the frame.